 Senior Vice President & Wealth Advisor

 Ray brings firsthand experience as well as expert knowledge in helping busy professionals and executives achieve their family’s goals.
 He is particularly well-versed in the unique needs of his generation, who often find themselves juggling their own retirement planning and college funding efforts with the long-term care of aging parents.
-Having built his career at CornerCap and with more than 25 years of industry experience, Ray holds a unique expertise in applying the firm’s disciplined philosophy to each client’s unique situation.
+Having built his career at CornerCap and with more than 25 years of industry experience, Ray is experienced in applying the firm’s disciplined philosophy to each client’s unique situation.
 Also true to the founding spirit of CornerCap, he is an active member of the community and volunteers at his family’s parish/school, Our Lady of the Assumption Catholic Church.

 Education and Accreditation